Quantifying the efficiency of state preparation via quantum variational eigensolvers: Quantum Approximate Optimization Algorithm

+The circuit is parameterized by the set of variational angles $\bm \theta = (\theta_{1,1},...,\theta_{p,M})$.
+Note that in most of the paper (with the exception of Sec.~\ref{sec:landscape}) we do not place restrictions on the total ``time" taken by the protocol, $\sum_{i=1}^p \sum_{j=1}^{M}\theta_{i,j}$.
+If this total time is fixed, it has been argued that the optimal protocol is a hybrid consisting of ``bang-bang" near the beginning and end of the evolution, with smooth annealing in between~\cite{brady_optimal_2020}.

 A sketch of the QAOA protocol is given in Fig.~\ref{fig:qaoa}(a).
 The algorithm starts with some chosen initial state $\ket{\psi_\mathrm{initial}}$ and an initial set of values for the circuit parameters.
 The initial state $|\psi_\mathrm{initial}\rangle$ is, in principle, arbitrary, but it should be sufficiently easy to prepare (e.g., a product state or some low-entangled state).
 The target state $\psi_\mathrm{target}$ is often assumed to be the ground state of some Hamiltonian $H$, sometimes called the ``problem Hamiltonian''.
 As mentioned previously, there is freedom in the choice of the operators $\{H_j\}_{j \in \{1,...,M\}}$.
-Unlike the original formulation~\cite{farhi_quantum_2014}, for the problems considered in this paper, we choose the operators by splitting the problem Hamiltonian as $H = \sum_{i=1}^M H_i$ for $M=3$ (see Sec.~\ref{sec:ising_model} below).
+Unlike the original formulation~\cite{farhi_quantum_2014}, for the problems considered in this paper, we choose the operators by splitting the problem Hamiltonian as $H = \sum_{i=1}^M h_i H_i$ for $M=3$ (see Sec.~\ref{sec:ising_model} below), where the $h_i$ are the tunable parameters for the models we study.

 After preparing the initial state, the simulator performs the quantum evolution